 Online shopping will cover almost every major e-commerce merchant out there- Amazon, Ezbuy, Lazada, Qoo10, Shopee, and Taobao for instance.

-You can also expect most major fashion retailers to be on this list (the real issue is whether they offer online shopping, because only online transactions will earn the bonus), along with some unexpected ones like MealPal and hosting providers.
+You can also expect most major fashion retailers to be on this list, along with some unexpected ones like MealPal and hosting providers.

 |Online Travel||Agoda, Airbnb, Booking.com, Expedia, Hotels.com, Kaligo, Traveloka, Trip.com, UOB Travel|